sebastiansutter/techguides/cipbootcamp.md

 Part one contains the hands on section of the lab where you will get acquainted with the Platform Navigator and be setting up the individual components of the platform and deploying some basic assets.

-Part two is an informational section that provides you key information about your environment and provides guidance should you ever have to install your own environment.  *You will not be installing CIP from scratch as part of this lab*
+Part two is an informational section that provides you key information about your environment and provides guidance should you ever have to install your own environment.  *You will not be installing CIP from scratch as part of this lab*.